rkapl123/DBAddin/docs/DBModif.md

 *  `confirmText` (all DB Modifiers, String): an alternative text displayed in the confirmation of DB Modifiers.
 *  `avoidFill` (only DBMappers, Boolean): prevent filling of whole table during execution of DB Mappers, this is useful for very large tables that are incrementally filled and would take unnecessary long time to start the DB Mapper.
 If set to true then each record is searched independently by going to the database.
 If the records to be stored are not too many, then this is more efficient than loading a very large table.
-*  `preventColResize` (only DBMappers, Boolean): prevent automatic resizing of DB Mappers columns to include new ones, this is useful if header columns can be added accidentally and thus lead to errors.
+*  `deleteBeforeMapperInsert` (only DBMappers, Boolean): removes all content of the table before inserting the contents again.
 *  `onlyRefreshTheseDBSheetLookups` (only DBMappers, String): contains a list of addresses of DBListfetch function cells in the DBSheetLookups sheet that exclusively should be refreshed after the corresponding DBSheet was saved.
 If empty, all lookups are refreshed when the DBSheet was saved.
 Always provide a comma BEFORE the cell address !
+*  `preventColResize` (only DBMappers, Boolean): prevent automatic resizing of DB Mappers columns to include new ones, this is useful if header columns can be added accidentally and thus lead to errors.

 ## Settings